Welcome to today's edition of the Rush 24-7 podcast.

 But in Iran, fatwas are important statements of governing law.

-They're not, they're not kept secret.
+They're not kept secret.

 The people that issue fatwas are proud of them.

-They are like statutes in uh in U.S. law.
+They are like statutes in U.S. law.

-And despite repeated requests, Iran has never produced the anti nuclear weapons fatwa from the Ayatollah hominy.
+And despite repeated requests, Iran has never produced the anti-nuclear weapons fatwa from the Ayatollah hominy.

-And indeed, as memory elaborates, the Middle East Media Research Institute, as they elaborate, the Ayatollah hominy was directly asked about the purported fatwa in a 2012 Facebook exchange, and the Ayatollah hominy refused to answer the question.
+My friend Andy McCarthy has added to this, and indeed, as memory elaborates, the Middle East Media Research Institute, as they elaborate, the Ayatollah hominy was directly asked about the purported fatwa in a 2012 Facebook exchange, and the Ayatollah Hominy refused to answer the question.

 Do you believe that this clown was on Facebook?